 Requirements of the ESTA, part of the Visa Waiver Program

-In the following cases the requirements for the ESTA are not met, and a visa is required to travel into the United States of America.
+In the following cases the requirements for the ESTA are not met, and a visa is required to travel into the USA.

-- In or after 2011, the traveler has been to Iraq, Syria, Sudan, Iran, North Korea, Somalia, Libya, or Yemen, or has at some point held the nationality of one of these countries
+- In or after 2011, the traveller has been to Iraq, Syria, Sudan, Iran, North Korea, Somalia, Libya or Yemen, or has at some point held the nationality of one of these countries

-- The traveler has a contagious disease or mental defect that would make them a serious risk to their environment
+- The traveller has a contagious disease or mental defect that would make them a serious risk to their environment

-- The traveler has at one point been arrested or convicted of a crime that led to serious injury*
+- The traveller has at one point been arrested or convicted of a crime that led to serious injury*

-- The traveler has at one point broken a law regarding possession, distribution, or usage of drugs
+- The traveller has at one point broken a law regarding possession, distribution, or usage of drugs

-- The traveler has not adhered to the requirements for the ESTA or US visa once before already
+- The traveller has not adhered to the requirements for the ESTA or US visa once before already

 *A fine for a traffic violation does not count, except if it resulted in serious damage or injury.